air55555/LIFESPECTRA/README.md

 5.UpdraftPlus -> Existing backups  restore desired backups Could be troubles with Plugin part.
 Just download it  manually

+Hint - When  making new backups  unselecty this "Must-use plugins"- causing errors .
+ Include your files in the backup (...)
+Your saved settings also affect what is backed up - e.g. files excluded.
+ Plugins
+ Themes
+ Uploads
+ Must-use plugins
+ Any other directories found inside wp-content

 Camera emulate software https://obsproject.com/download

 Use Slimjet fast browser Press F12, Go to Network > check disable cache